icecream17/chesstree/README.md

 g8B
 hg8B
 h7g8 // Note: In this case it doesn't disambiguate enough.
 So use [fromFile][toSquare][promotionPiece] instead

+// Also, there's information for theoretically perfect play: move) #xxxx // Unknown result move= #xxxx // draw move+ #xxxx // win move- #xxxx // loss

+// "+" might be confusing, since that's the symbol for check.
+// If there's a better suggestion, feel free to suggest it.
 ```

 ## file structure